Data Tutashkhia: Plot and structure

 In the third part of the novel, Tutashkhia, who has by this point lost his way, attempts to mingle in society in order to determine for himself a meaning and way forward in life.
-He joins the company of a lawyer and a mysterious woman and their little group engages in various philosophical debates over drinks (which it seems was/is a national pastime in Georgia!).
+He joins the company of a lawyer and a mysterious woman and their little group engages in various philosophical debates over drinks.
 This portion of the story is both interesting, in terms of the philosophical debates, and suspenseful.
 The segment's climax, the dinner at the lawyer's home (with its 'mystery' guest), is particularly suspenseful and well-written.

 In the next section of the novel, Data Tutashkhia decides that evil can only be overcome by force.
 Here, we learn more about his cousin, who by this time, is one of the Russian imperial gendarme's 'best and brightest'.
 Completely 'devoted' to his job and 'unbiased', he zealously oversees a program to rid the region of 'dangerous' outlaws such as his cousin.
 It is in this section that we truly gain an understanding of which of the brothers really is the danger to society and the regime.

 In the final part of the book, Tutashkhia finally decides for himself, based on all of his past experiences, that the best way to rid the world of evil is to do good.
 This section of the novel features a gripping ending, as well as the final confrontation between Data and his family.